Acid Reflux: Symptoms, Causes and Treatment

 They work by reducing the acid in the stomach contents.

 They do not work as instantly as antacids but they can reduce the levels of stomach acid and contain them for a good half day.

 Hence, they provide relief for a longer period of time and if required, strong doses can also be prescribed.

 These are the strongest of them all because they are acid blockers.
 Since they block acid so there is plenty of time for the esophageal lining to heal as it is not in contact with the stomach acid.

-Therefore these inhibitors that contain lansoprazole (Prevacid 24 HR) and omeprazole are pretty effective against acid reflux.
+Therefore these inhibitors that contain lansoprazole (Prevacid 24 HR) and omeprazole are pretty effective against the condition.